Skip to content

 • Separate gauge and up/down counter.
 Following OpenTelemetry semantics, GaugeFn supports only absolute set operations (e.g. current memory usage, queue depth snapshots), while UpDownCounterFn supports additive increment with negative values (e.g. active connection count, in-flight requests).
 This maps cleanly to OTel’s instrument model and avoids forcing backend implementors to guess which semantic the caller intended.

-• Counters stay integer; gauges and histograms use floating point.
-CounterFn uses u64 and UpDownCounterFn uses i64, while GaugeFn and HistogramFn use f64.
-This preserves natural counter semantics while simplifying the trait surface vs. the current generic Gauge<T> (which has separate impls for i64, u64, i32, bool).
-Precision loss for large integer-valued gauges is acceptable for metrics.
+• Counters and gauges stay integer; histograms use floating point.
+CounterFn uses u64, UpDownCounterFn uses i64, and GaugeFn uses i64, while HistogramFn uses f64.
+This preserves natural counter/gauge semantics while simplifying the trait surface vs. the current generic Gauge<T> (which has separate impls for i64, u64, i32, bool).

 • Histogram boundaries are always explicit.
 Both the MetricsRecorder trait and the internal builder require boundaries upfront — there are no implicit defaults. register_histogram accepts boundaries: &[f64] specifying the upper-exclusive bucket boundaries.
 SlateDB provides standard boundary constants (LATENCY_BOUNDARIES, SIZE_BOUNDARIES) that internal callers select from.
 This follows the Prometheus philosophy that bucket boundaries are always a deliberate choice.